replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 * The installer is running on a 64-bit platform.
 * The installer is running on a [supported OS](/docs/install-with-kurl/system-requirements#supported-operating-systems).
 * Swap is disabled.
-* Docker is not being installed on EL 8.
 * Firewalld is disabled.
 * SELinux is disabled.
 * At least one nameserver is accessible on a non-loopback address.